 For the purpose of this section, the term “fixture” shall mean and include each plumbing fixture, appliance, apparatus or other equipment required to be connected to or discharged into a grease trap by any provision of this section.

-Wastewater discharge from fixtures and equipment in the above-mentioned types of establishments which may contain grease or other objectionable materials, including, but not limited to, scullery sinks, pot and pan sinks, dishwashers, food waste disposal, soup kettles, etc., and floor drains located in areas where such objectionable materials may exist, may be drained into the sanitary waste through the grease trap when approved by the General Manager.
+Wastewater discharge from fixtures and equipment in the above-mentioned types of establishments which may contain grease or other objectionable materials, including, but not limited to, scullery sinks, pot and pan sinks, dishwashers, food waste disposal, soup kettles, etc., and floor drains located in areas where such objectionable materials may exist, may be drained into the wastewater through the grease trap when approved by the District Manager.
 Exception: Toilets, urinals, and other fixtures containing fecal material shall not flow through the grease trap.

-No grease trap shall be installed which has an approval rate of flow of more than fifty-five (55) gallons per minute, nor less than twenty (20) gallons per minute except with prior written approval of the General Manager.
+No grease trap shall be installed which has an approval rate of flow of more than fifty-five (55) gallons per minute, nor less than twenty (20) gallons per minute except with prior written approval of the District Manager.

-Each plumbing fixture or piece of equipment connected to a grease trap shall be provided with an approved type flow control or restricting device installed in a readily accessible and visible location in the tailpiece or drain outlet of each such fixture.
+Each plumbing fixture or piece of equipment connected to a grease trap shall be provided with an approved type of flow control or restricting device installed in a readily accessible and visible location in the tailpiece or drain outlet of each such fixture.
 Flow control devices shall be so designed that the flow through such device or devices shall at no time be greater than the rated capacity of the grease trap.
 No flow control device having adjustable or removable parts shall be approved.

 Each grease trap required by this section shall have an approved rate of flow, expressed in gallons per minutes, which is not less than forty (40) percent of the total capacity in gallons of fixtures discharging into said trap.
 The grease retention capacity of the trap, expressed in pounds of grease, shall not be less than two times the approved rate of flow in gallons per minute.